 • 10 simultaneous device connections

-• Unblocks: Hulu, Netflix, Disney+, HBO Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more
+• Works with: Hulu, Netflix, Disney+, Max, Amazon Prime Video, BBC iPlayer, Vudu, YouTube TV, and more

 • Compatible with: Windows, macOS, iOS, Android, routers, and more

 PrivateVPN is really easy to set up and use, thanks to its intuitive interface.
 While it offers native apps for all major operating systems, you can ask support to install it for you.
-PrivateVPN was up and running on my Windows laptop within a few minutes of testing the free installation service.
-There’s also live chat (available 22 hours a day) directly from the VPN’s developers, so you know you’re in good hands.
+PrivateVPN was up and running on a Windows laptop within a few minutes of testing the free installation service.
+There’s also live chat directly from the VPN’s developers, so you know you’re in good hands.

 Plus, it takes your privacy and online security seriously.
 Your traffic is protected by 256-bit AES encryption and an automatic kill switch.
-I tested the IPv6 and DNS leak protection and was pleased to see that PrivateVPN never exposed my DNS requests or real location.
+We tested the IPv6 and DNS leak protection and were pleased to see that PrivateVPN never exposed our DNS requests or IP address.

-I was concerned about its smaller network of 200 servers in 63 countries, but I didn’t need to be.
-PrivateVPN unblocked all my streaming subscriptions while traveling abroad, including Netflix UK, Hulu, and Disney +.
+We were concerned about its smaller network of 200 servers in 63 countries, but we didn’t need to be.
+PrivateVPN worked well for lag-free streaming from anywhere on Netflix, Hulu, and Disney+, and we didn’t experience any congestion.

 Quick Comparison Table: Microsoft Edge VPN Features

-VPN Lowest Price Microsoft Edge Browser Extension Number of Device Connections Windows Versions
+VPN Microsoft Edge Browser Extension Number of Device Connections Windows Versions

 Tips on Choosing the Best VPN for Edge